 Learning how to get motivated to work every day is a common problem, no matter if you love or hate your job.
-If you hate your job, it goes without saying that finding the motivation to show up is not easy.
+If you hate your job, it goes without saying that finding the motivation for work is not easy.
 However, you’ll also find that even if you love your job, there are mornings when you’re clawing at the walls to get out of bed.

 It’s easy to fall into a rut and get stuck in the same ho-hum routine, and inevitably, the excitement for work diminishes.
 However, if you consistently motivate yourself to show up at work every day, you’ll experience: